-- 1. If the Setup Assistant Welcome screen does not appear within 15-20 seconds, open up your CD-ROM drive by double-clicking on the "My Computer" icon that is located on your desktop. - 2.
-Next, double-click on the CD-ROM drive that the Setup Assistant CD has been placed in to start the installation. - 3.
-The Setup Assistant should start within a few seconds.
-If, instead, a window appears showing the files on the CD, double-click on the icon labeled "SetupAssistant". - 4.
-If the Setup Assistant still does not start, reference the section titled "Manually Configuring Network Settings" (page 71 of this User Manual for an alternative setup method).
+- If the Setup Assistant Welcome screen does not appear within 15-20 seconds, open up your CD-ROM drive by double-clicking on the "My Computer" icon that is located on your desktop. - 2.
+Next, double-click on the CD-ROM drive that the Setup Assistant CD has been placed in to start the installation. - The Setup Assistant should start within a few seconds.
+If, instead, a window appears showing the files on the CD, double-click on the icon labeled "SetupAssistant". - If the Setup Assistant still does not start, reference the section titled "Manually Configuring Network Settings" (page 62) of this User Manual for an alternative setup method).

-Setup Assistant cannot find my Modem Router.
+Setup Assistant cannot find my Router.

-If the Setup Assistant is not able to find the Modem Router during the installation process, please check the following items:
+If the Setup Assistant is not able to find the Router during the installation process, please check the following items:

-1. If the Setup Assistant is not able to find the Modem Router during the installation process, there may be third-party firewall software installed on the computer attempting to access the Internet.
+- 1. If the Setup Assistant is not able to find the Router during the installation process, there may be third-party firewall software installed on the computer attempting to access the Internet.
 Examples of third-party firewall software are ZoneAlarm, BlackICE PC Protection, McAfee Personal Firewall, and Norton Personal Firewall.
 If you do have firewall software installed on your computer, please make sure that you properly configure it.
 You can determine if the firewall software is preventing Internet access by temporarily turning it off.
 If, while the firewall is disabled, Internet access works properly, you will need to change the firewall settings to function properly when it is turned on.
-Please refer to the instructions provided by the publisher of your firewall software for instructions on configuring the firewall to allow Internet access.
+Please refer to the instructions provided by the publisher of your firewall software for instructions on configuring the firewall to allow Internet access. - 2.
+Unplug power to the Router for 10 seconds, and then plug the power back into the Router.
+Ensure that the Router's "Power" LED is on; it should be solid GREEN.
+If not, check to make sure that the AC adapter is connected to the Router and plugged into a wall outlet

-- 2. Unplug power to the Modem Router for 10 seconds, and then plug the power back into the Modem Router.
-Ensure that the Modem Router's "modem router" LED is on; it should be solid BLUE.
-If not, check to make sure that the AC adapter is connected to the Modem Router and plugged into a wall outlet. - 3.
-Ensure that you have a cable connected between (1) the network (Ethernet) port on the back of the computer and (2) one of the "to Wired Computers" ports on the back of the Modem Router.
+Ensure that you have a cable connected between (1) the network (Ethernet) port on the back of the computer and (2) one of the "Connections to your computers" ports on the back of the Bouter.

-Note: The computer should NOT be connected to the port labeled "to Modem" on the back of the Modem Router.
+Note: The computer should NOT be connected to the port labeled "DSL Line" on the back of the Router